hangnt1623/hangnt1623/README.md

 ## 👩‍💻 Hang Nguyen Thuy
-🎓 Final-year Accounting student | Aspiring Data Analyst / Business Intelligence
+🎓 Fresh Graduate in Accounting

 📊 Interested in turning data into actionable insights